Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, the fact that I watched the Academy Awards is news.

-And then one more bite, and this, of course, this is obligatory.
+And this, of course, this is obligatory.

 There's no way that movie was not going to win.

-If it was the only thing that movie won, it was going to win best picture.
+If it was the only thing that movie won, it was going to win Best Picture.

 There was no way.